In a state known for ‘law and order,’ Texas Republicans struggle to make the message stick

 “People are paying attention to what is going on in their own communities, and I really don’t sense any fear of what is happening in Dallas,” said LaRosiliere, who hasn’t endorsed candidates in the presidential or state races.
 He said voters are tired of “red meat,” partisan politics.

-Still, LaRosiliere questions Black Lives Matter protesters messaging as it relates to “defunding the police.”
+Still, LaRosiliere questions Black Lives Matter protesters’ messaging as it relates to “defunding the police.”

 “I think somebody needs to take a basic marketing class,” LaRosiliere said, adding that police reform is the real point.
 “There are just so many other artful ways to convey what I think is the spirit of that message.”